-- 20.1 Refer also to the DET Searching, Screening and Confiscation Policy. - 20.2 SMS and Trust staff, as authorised by the DET Trust Board (TB), may search a student and their possessions for any item if the student agrees.
-The member of staff must ensure that the student understands the reasons for the search and how it will be conducted, so that their agreement is informed.
-Appropriate consideration will be given to the age and needs of students being searched and the factors that may influence the student's ability to agree. - 20.3 Any search will be logged on CPOMS noting the rationale for, and the outcome of, the search. - 20.4 SMS will follow the Trust Safeguarding and Child Protection Policy and its own procedures at all times if a safeguarding concern arises as a result of any actions connected with a search of a student.

-- 20.5 If a student is unwilling to cooperate with the search, SMS will consider why this is.
-If a search is necessary, but not required urgently, the staff member will seek advice from the DHT Student Wellbeing or appropriate member of pastoral staff. - 20.6 If a student refuses to cooperate with a search, the DHT Student Wellbeing, and staff authorised by the HT, may use reasonable force to search a student's possessions where they have reasonable grounds for suspecting that a student has an item prohibited by law in their possession (refer to Appendix 5 for a list of prohibited items).
+- 20.1 Refer also to the DET Searching, Screening and Confiscation Policy. - 20.2 Under common law, school staff have the power to search a pupil for any item if the pupil agrees.
+SMS and Trust staff, as authorised by the DET Trust Board (TB) can, therefore, search for any item with pupil consent, but must ensure that the pupil understands the reason for the search, and how it will be conducted, so that the pupil agreement is informed.
+The pupil must be given ample opportunity to ask questions.
+In seeking consent to search, the pupil's age, any SEND the pupil may have, are considered. - 20.3 SMS and Trust staff, as authorised by the DET TB, can search without the consent of the pupil, where they have reasonable grounds for suspecting that the pupil may have a prohibited or banned item.
+Reasonable grounds depend on circumstances, but could be, for example, hearing pupils talking about such an item, or noticing a pupil behaving in a way that causes them to suspect that a pupil is concealing a prohibited or banned item. - 20.4 If a pupil is unwilling to cooperate with the search, SMS will consider why this is.
+If a search is necessary, but not required urgently, the staff member will seek advice from the DHT Student Wellbeing or appropriate member of pastoral staff. - 20.5 If a pupil refuses to cooperate with a search, the DHT Student Wellbeing, and staff authorised by the EHT, may use reasonable force to search a pupil's possessions where they have reasonable grounds for suspecting that a pupil has an item prohibited by law in their possession (refer to Appendix 5 for a list of prohibited items).
 Reasonable force cannot be used to search for items that are banned by SMS.
-Refer to Appendix 5 for a list of banned items. - 20.7 If a student continues to refuse to cooperate, they may be sanctioned in line with the SMS Behaviour Policy, where this is appropriate, in a consistent, fair and proportionate way.
+Refer to Appendix 5 for a list of banned items. - 20.6 If a pupil continues to refuse to cooperate, they may be sanctioned in line with the SMS Behaviour Policy, where this is appropriate, in a consistent, fair and proportionate way. - 20.7 Any search will be logged on CPOMS noting the rationale for, and the outcome of, the search. - 20.8 SMS will follow the Trust Safeguarding and Child Protection Policy and its own procedures at all times if a safeguarding concern arises as a result of any actions connected with a search of a pupil.